Contact Us Today For A Consultation 415-840-0570

 Parenting Time & Visitation

 A sensitive and complex issue embedded within the broader topic of child custody is parenting time, which basically means your legal right to visit and be around your children.
 Regardless of whether you receive sole custody or joint custody, California law acknowledges that a continuing relationship with both parents is in a child's best interests.
-As a result, most courts, including courts with jurisdiction over Lafayette, Orinda, Moraga, and Contra Costa County, encourage parents to work together to find a way to meet their child's needs, even after getting divorced.
+As a result, most courts encourage parents to work together to find a way to meet their child's needs, even after getting divorced.

 Co-Parenting Agreements